 Second, warehouse locations will determine the shipping zones of your package destinations.
 The higher the shipping zone, the more it costs (and longer it takes) to ship that package.
 Red Stag Fulfillment’s warehouses are sited in locations that can reach almost all U.S. addresses in two days or less because they travel through fewer shipping zones.

 Shipping is one of the biggest factors in affordable fulfillment.
 A 3PL that can save you on shipping is providing significant fulfillment value.

 You can set up custom APIs to integrate with your fulfillment partner, but plug-and-play integrations will save you time and money.
 At Red Stag Fulfillment, we offer integrations with dozens of eCommerce platforms.
 You can view all your sales channels with our easy-to-use order management dashboard.

 Some eCommerce fulfillment companies require a minimum number of orders per month.
 If you don’t have a high volume of orders, you might have to pay a fee so that 3PL won’t be an affordable fulfillment option.
 Make sure you understand this requirement when you choose your 3PL.

-At Red Stag Fulfillment, we generally work with companies that ship at least 200 orders per month.
+At Red Stag Fulfillment, we generally work with companies shipping hundreds to thousands of orders per month.
 However, we don’t have set order minimums, and we don’t charge a monthly fee.
 Contact us to learn more about what order volume would make us a perfect fit for supporting your business.

 It’s essential to understand how much your order fulfillment will cost upfront so you know how to price your products.
 If you’re hit with unexpected charges, they can eat away your profits.
 Even something as simple as a floor-loaded container rather than palletized products can lead to an extra expense.